AzharHusain/Python-RLearning/CH2_ReadingData/ReadingFiles.md

 3. **Read text file without header using custom columns names**

 Earlier above we have seen example of using `header=None` where python generates some default column titles as number.
-Still there is highly recommended to use well defined column names in data analysis for better reproducible research documents and analysis outcome.
+Still it is highly recommended to use well defined column names in data analysis for better reproducible research documents and analysis outcome.

 In python this can be done using `names=` attribute which define column names for each column, example of same code is given below.